Data Privacy and Security (Fall 2025)

 Students' Projects

-As part of the exam, students are required to present a research paper or solve a small project and present the solution during the exam.
+As part of the exam, students are required to solve a small project and present their project work during the exam.
 Reach out to me by email after choosing a topic of preference (among those covered in the course) in order to get an assignment.
+Collaboration among students is welcome.

 Exams

-The exam dates for academic year 2024/2025 will be displayed here when available.
+The exam dates for academic year 2025/2026 will appear below.
+Please always register via Infostud.

 Announcements